 I enjoy your blog but my husband and I have a practical problem and I am wondering if you can help us?
-My children are in high school both will be receiving honours once again this year.
-But my son he is wanting to work in the music and for my daughter she wants to be writing the plays.
-It is good I think that my children have these interests but we argue a lot because I am very concerned about their ability to earn a living for themselves.
+My children are in high school and both will be receiving honours again this year.
+But my son he is wanting to work in the music field and for my daughter she wants to be writing the plays for the theatre.
+It is good I think that my children have these interests but they get angry with me because I am very concerned about their ability to earn a living for themselves.
 Do you have any advice for us?

 Dear Worried Mother,